-- 1. Explain a variety of core principles in dynamics, and tackle a variety of problems that apply these principles (see each topic's notes for ILOs of that topic) - 2.
+- 1. Explain a variety of core principles in static mechanics - 2.
 Use a computer algebra system (Maple) to solve a variety of physics and math problems - 3.
-Use commercial numerical methods software (FlexPDE) to solve nonlinear dynamics problems
+Use a FEM solver (FlexPDE) to solve the partial differential equations of elasticity in statics problems on complex geometries